TugboatQA/docs/tutorials/static-html/index.md

       # Commands that set up the basic preview infrastructure
       init:

         # Link the document root to the expected path.
-Tugboat uses /docroot
-        # by default.
-So, if the root is located at any other path in your git
+This example links the
-        # repository, change that here.
-This example links /web to the docroot
+        # root of the git repository to the docroot
-        - ln -snf "${TUGBOAT_ROOT}/web" "${DOCROOT}"
+        - ln -snf "${TUGBOAT_ROOT}" "${DOCROOT}"
 ```

 ## Start Building Previews!